tetienne/somfy-open-api/README.md

 ```

 ## Contribute
-Currently only roller shutter are supported.
 The current [documentation](https://developer.somfy.com/products-services-informations) does not give enough information to implement all the devices.
 If you want to contribute to this repository adding new devices, you can create an issue with the output of this script:
 ```python
 import json